Musdale Wind Farm Proposal

 We held an initial online exhibition and consultation, between early December 2020 and the beginning of February 2021, to introduce the project publicly and gather people’s initial feedback on the proposal.

-We had a good response to the consultation, with a range of one-to-one calls held by the project team to answer people’s questions and a great level of written feedback through the online survey or by emails to the project team.
+Over 350 people visited the online exhibition and we received a good level of response to the consultation, including a range of one-to-one calls held by the project team to answer people’s questions.
 This has helped us to identify potential issues, concerns, and opportunities early in the project which can be looked at further as the project progresses – and we are grateful to everyone who took the time to engage with us.

 To view the online exhibition just click on the link below.